Feirell/setup-dev-wsl/README.md

 ## What this is

-This is a guide, for how I setup my WSL (Windows Subsystem for Linux) 2 as a development backend.
+This is a guide how I setup my WSL (Windows Subsystem for Linux) 2 as a development backend.

 ## Why?